tim-schilling/deps/final/0010-new-governance.rst

 board elected under Django's prior governance process.

-Whenever an election of the Technical Board is triggered, via any of the mechanisms described in this document, the following limits SHALL immediately apply to the Technical Board's powers, until such time as the election has concluded:
+Whenever an election of the Technical Board is triggered, via any of the mechanisms described in this document, the Technical Board will be limited in the following ways until the election is complete:

-* Any appointments to the roles of Merger and/or Releaser, other than of Django Fellows, SHALL be temporary, and SHALL automatically terminate one month after the election of a Technical Board under the process described below, unless re-confirmed by the Technical Board so elected.

-* The Technical Board MUST NOT accept any DEPs or changes to DEPs, and MUST NOT change the governance process described in this document, until after the election has concluded and the Technical Board so elected has been seated.
+* The Technical Board must not accept any DEPs or changes to DEPs, and must not change the governance process described in this document.

 Elections of the Technical Board are triggered by any of the following
 events:

-* Immediately and automatically upon adoption of this governance proposal, though that election MAY be delayed for a period to be determined by the DSF Board, in order to allow technical implementation of the required voter registration and balloting features.

-* Immediately and automatically, one week after the actual release of the final Feature Release of a Major Release Series of Django, if no election of the Technical Board has yet occurred during that Major Release Series.
+* One week after the actual release of the final Feature Release of a Major Release Series of Django, if no election of the Technical Board has yet occurred during that Major Release Series.

-* Immediately and automatically when fewer than three of the members elected in the most recent election of the Technical Board remain among the current roster of members of the Technical Board.
+* When the current members contains less than three members who were elected in the most recent election of the Technical Board.

 * At any other time, if the Technical Board votes to produce an Accept outcome on the question "Shall an election of the Technical Board occur?"

-Any person who meets one of the following qualifications is generally eligible to vote in elections of the Technical Board:
+Only Individual members of the DSF are eligible to vote in elections of the Technical Board.

-* Any person who holds an Individual membership in the DSF.

-* Any person who can demonstrate, on application to the DSF, a history of substantive contribution to Django or its ecosystem.
-Such persons are also encouraged to apply for Individual membership in the DSF, but are not required to do so.

-The privilege of any person to vote in elections of the Technical Board may be revoked at any time, with or without warning, by the Code of Conduct committee of the DSF for reason of violation of the Django Code of Conduct (and is automatically revoked if the Code of Conduct committee deems someone ineligible to participate in the community spaces of the Django project), or by the DSF Board if, in the sole judgment of the DSF Board, the person in question has falsified their qualifications for voting privileges or otherwise acted in bad faith.
+The privilege to vote in elections of the Technical Board may be revoked at any time by one of the following:

+* The Code of Conduct committee of the DSF for a violation of the Django Code of Conduct

+* The Code of Conduc Committee has deemed someone ineligible to participate in the community spaces of the Django project

-The roll of voters for elections of the Technical Board SHALL be maintained by the DSF Board, which SHALL act as a neutral arbiter and judge of Technical Board elections.
-Members of the DSF Board MAY stand for election to the Technical Board if qualified, but any DSF Board member who is a current member of the Technical Board or a candidate in an upcoming election MUST abstain from taking part in the DSF Board's oversight of that Technical Board election.
-The DSF Board MAY delegate aspects of its oversight responsibilities (such as the technical details of constructing registration and voting forms) if it chooses to do so, but only the DSF Board may ratify the results of a Technical Board election.
+The roll of voters for elections of the Technical Board SHALL be maintained by the DSF Board and will act as a neutral arbiter and judge of Technical Board elections.
+Members of the DSF Board may stand for election to the Technical Board if qualified, but any DSF Board member who is a current member of the Technical Board or a candidate in an upcoming election must abstain from taking part in the DSF Board's oversight of that Technical Board election.
+The DSF Board may delegate aspects of its oversight responsibilities (such as the technical details of constructing registration and voting forms), but only the DSF Board may ratify the results of a Technical Board election.

 The process of electing a Technical Board is as follows:

-1. When an election is automatically triggered, or when the Technical Board votes to trigger an election, the Technical Board SHALL direct one of its members to notify the Secretary of the DSF, in writing, of the triggering of the election, and the condition which triggered it.
-The Secretary of the DSF then SHALL post to the appropriate venue -- the django-developers mailing list and the Django Forum to announce the election and its timeline.
+1. When an election is triggered, the Technical Board SHALL direct one of its members to notify the Secretary of the DSF, in writing, of the triggering of the election, and the condition which triggered it.
+The Secretary of the DSF then will post to the Django Forum and other appropriate venues to announce the election and its timeline.

-2. As soon as the election is announced, the DSF Board shall begin a period of voter registration.
-All Individual members of the DSF are automatically registered and need not explicitly register.
-All other persons who believe themselves eligible to vote, but who have not yet registered to vote, MAY make an application to the DSF Board for voting privileges.
-The voter registration form and roll of voters SHALL be maintained by the DSF Board.
-The DSF Board MAY challenge and reject the registration of voters it believes are registering in bad faith or who it believes have falsified their qualifications or are otherwise unqualified.

-3. Registration of voters will close one week after the announcement of the election.
-At that point, registration of candidates will begin.
+2. As soon as the election is announced, the DSF Board shall begin a period of candidate registration.
 Any qualified person may register as a candidate; the candidate registration form and roster of candidates SHALL be maintained by the DSF Board, and candidates MUST provide evidence of their qualifications as part of registration.
 The DSF Board MAY